Looking for an effective bed cooling system?

 You’ve come to the right place.

-Bed cooling systems come in different types and styles, from basic passive coolers like toppers to more advanced active coolers that use air or water to maintain a comfortable temperature.
+Bed cooling systems come in three different types, from basic passive coolers like toppers to more advanced active coolers that use air or water flow to maintain a comfortable temperature.
+Some cool the bed's surface only, and others surround your body with cool or warm air.

-In this in-depth buying guide, we review and compare the best cooling systems in the market with a particular focus on active systems.
+In this in-depth buying guide, we review and compare the best bed-cooling systems in the market.
+I've tested most of these in my home, so I know which ones work.

 What's In This Guide

-Why a Cooler Bed Helps You Sleep Better
+A Cooler Bed Really Does Help You Sleep Better

 According to the National Sleep Foundation, the ideal sleeping temperature is 60 to 67 degrees Fahrenheit.